Honors Program Overview

 Honors students are encouraged to pursue their intellectual curiosity, engage in active learning, develop their critical thinking skills, excel in oral and written expression, and deepen their love of learning.
 Upon graduating form the Honors Program, students will be equipped to assume leadership roles in a rapidly changing global society.

 A key benefit of the honors program is the opportunity to take honors courses that feature small class sizes and offer environments for active learning and discussion.
 Honors options give students the chance to work one-on-one with a professor on a topic of special interest.
 Beyond the classroom, students in the Honors Program have special permission to register for classes during the first week of pre-registration.
-Also students have access to the Honors Room, Sedgwick 206, which offers a quiet place to study, relax, or eat lunch.
+Also students have access to the Honors Room, Arrupe Hall 315, which offers a quiet place to study, relax, or eat lunch.
 The Honors Room has several networked computers and a laser printer.
 For those students who undertake special research projects, the program helps them find conferences to present their work and meet honors students from other universities.
 When students graduate from the Honors Program, they receive a special Honors designation on their diploma and on their permanent transcript.

 The Honors Program is compatible with any major.